ibtisam-iq/Agri2Ops/README.md

 ## 💡 What You’ll Find Here

 - **Project Samples**: Code snippets of local & corporate level deployment, and CI/CD pipelines.
-- **Automation Scripts**: Python and shell scripts for task automation, testing, and monitoring.
-- **Tools & Documentation**: Guides and documentation for tools like Docker, Kubernetes, Jenkins, and more.
-- **Personal Insights**: Lessons learned, challenges faced, and tips for success in the IT operations space.
 - **Real-time Console Commands and Outputs**: A snapshot of my practical learning journey which serves as both a personal reference and a showcase of my skills.